riotu-lab/rabbitmq-docker/README.md

 # RabbitMQ Docker

-This repository is for RabbitMQ setup with docker compose with MQTT plugin enabled
+This repository is for RabbitMQ setup with docker compose and how to enable MQTT plugin.

 ## Run Docker with Default Config